 Say you have been issued a database username and password by the database administrator.
 Your username is USER1.
 Suppose you log on to the database and then create a table called EMPLOYEE_TBL.
 According to the database, your table's actual name is USER1.EMPLOYEE_TBL.
 The schema name for that table is USER1, which is also the owner of that table.
 You have just created the first table of a schema.

 The good thing about schemas is that when you access a table that you own (in your own schema), you do not have to refer to the schema name.
 For instance, you could refer to your table as either one of the following:

 The first option is preferred because it requires fewer keystrokes.
-If another user were to query one of your tables, the user would have to specify the schema as follows:
+If another user were to query one of your tables, the user would have to specify the schema, as follows:

 In Hour 20, "Creating and Using Views and Synonyms," you learn about the distribution of permissions so that other users can access your tables.
-You also learn about synonyms, which enable you to give a table another name so you do not have to specify the schema name when accessing a table.
+You also learn about synonyms, which allow you to give a table another name so you do not have to specify the schema name when accessing a table.
 Figure 3.1 illustrates two schemas in a relational database.

 Figure 3.1 Schemas in a database.

 There are, in Figure 3.1, two user accounts in the database that own tables: USER1 and USER2.
 Each user account has its own schema.
 Some examples for how the two users can access their own tables and tables owned by the other user follow: